github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/audit-log-events-for-your-enterprise.md

 | Action | Description
 |--------|-------------
-| `repository_content_analysis.enable` | An organization owner or repository administrator [enabled data use settings for a private repository](/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository).
+| `repository_content_analysis.enable` | An organization owner or repository administrator enabled data use settings for a private repository.
+For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#enabling-or-disabling-security-and-analysis-features-for-private-repositories)."
-| `repository_content_analysis.disable` | An organization owner or repository administrator [disabled data use settings for a private repository](/get-started/privacy-on-github/managing-data-use-settings-for-your-private-repository).
+| `repository_content_analysis.disable` | An organization owner or repository administrator disabled data use settings for a private repository.

 ## `repository_dependency_graph` category actions